RxSwiftCommunity/RxGRDB/README.md

 ### Values Observables in a Database Pool

-In a [database pool], values observables *eventually* fetch fresh values after an [impactful](#what-is-database-observation) transaction has completed.
+In a [database pool], values observables *eventually* fetch fresh values after a database transaction has modified the tracked tables and columns.

-**They block all threads that are writing in the database, or attempting to write in the database, until [snapshot isolation](https://sqlite.org/isolation.html) has been established:**
+**They block all threads that are writing in the database, or attempting to write in the database, until [snapshot isolation](https://sqlite.org/isolation.html) has been established,** and fresh values can be safely fetched:

 ```swift
 Player.all().rx